 This is where the two sets of performance results gathered at the end of each of the above sections become useful.
-Some GPUs are limited primarily by memory bandwidth, others just want more core clockspeed.
-If you saw bigger gains from the GPU core than memory overclocking, prioritize the core speed first and step back on your memory overclock.
-If you saw the reverse, step back the core overclock while keeping the memory speed as high as possible.
+You'll likely see bigger gains from the GPU core than memory overclocking, so prioritize the core speed first and step back on your memory overclock.

 Spontaneous reboots or hard locks usually mean both clocks need a trim.
 Try experimenting with different power limits, sometime less can stabilize an iffy overclock.
 Once the mix is reasonably stable, run more benchmarks (or just play some games) for a while with the settings and resolution turned up as a stress test.
 Steer clear of "power virus" style benchmarks (eg, Furmark, OCCT) that present unreasonably harsh workloads.
 While these certainly stress a GPU, their workloads do not reliably reveal instability and cause undue thermal strain in return.